cpouchon/ORTHOSKIM/README.md

 Abies_balsamea_90345_TROM_V_43901_CDM_AOZ	TRUE	TRUE
 Abies_sibirica_97169_TROM_V_97238_CDM_AVE	TRUE	TRUE
 ```
-> If users want to combine chloroplast_tRNA (*e.g.* trnL-UAA) and CDS genes (*e.g.* matK and rbcL), a new directory must be created in the `/Working_directory/Extraction/` folder including all the queried sequences for the checking step; users have next to set the name of this directory in the config file (l.
-56).
+> If users want to combine chloroplast_tRNA (*e.g.* trnL-UAA) and CDS genes (*e.g.* matK and rbcL), a new directory must be created in the `/Working_directory/Extraction/` folder including all the queried sequences for the checking step; users have next to set the name of this directory in the config file.

 We also recommend to investigate the reconstructed size and the number of contigs for which targeted sequences were captured to identify spurious taxa (see following section 3.5.2.).